ConnectedMD/ConnectedMD/README.md

 # ConnectedMD

 # Setup
-Install latest node
+Install latest node, version 5.6.0 or later

-`npm install -g cordova`
+`npm install -g cordova`, version 6.0.0 or later

 `npm install -g gulp-cli`

 `npm install -g grunt-cli`

 # Updating components
+change to the ConnectedMD folder

-run `npm update` in the project root folder.
+run `npm update`.
 This will update components used for node.

+change to the cordova folder

-run `npm update` in the `cordova` folder.
+run `npm update`.
 This will update components used for cordova and web.

-# Running The Web Server as node server
+# Running The Web Server as ionic server

+change to the cordova folder

 run `ionic serve`, this will start the local server and launch the browser.
 It will also create a www/build folder from the app folder.

 # Running The Web Server as node server

+change to the cordova folder

+run `ionic serve`, this will start the local server.
+Then cancel ionic.
+It will also create a www/build folder from the app folder.

+change to the ConnectedMD folder

 run `node server.js port=80 env=dev api=http://localhost:8080/`

 port => the port you want to use for local development.
 If you are running IIS, port 80 will not be available.